 There isn’t an owner or general contractor on the planet that wants to have a lien filed against them.
 Just the threat of a lien is often enough to prompt payment and bring an end to almost any payment issues.
 That’s why the Notice of Intent to Lien is such an effective document.
 At Levelset, we call it the “demand letter that actually works.”

-Step 3: When a Customer is Overdue and All Other Collections Efforts Have Failed, File a Mechanics Lien
+Step 3: File a Mechanics Lien

 It’s kind of funny, but for our customers, using Levelset is not just about filing liens.
 What Levelset really does is help you get paid.
 And if anything, folks in the industry who actively and effectively manage their lien rights rarely have to actually file a lien.
 That’s because companies that secure their payments end up getting paid long before filing a lien is necessary.